turingschool/front-end-curriculum/projects/flash-cards.md

 ***Game***

-As you may have noticed, your `Game` class has some the `printMessage` ad `printQuestion` methods fleshed out already.
+As you may have noticed, your `Game` class has two methods fleshed out already: `printMessage` and `printQuestion`.
 We are going to abandon testing for these methods - as the techniques for this type of testing are beyond the scope of this project.

 - Your `Game` class should meet these other requirements:
   - Should keep track of the `currentRound`